harshitvasu/yocket-scraper/readme.md

-Scapes data of MS application to universities as listed in Yocket.com.
+Scrapes data of MS application to universities as listed in Yocket.com.
 Spawns a selenium session in Safari webdriver which searches "Yocket MS Computer Science X_University"

 The first google link is opened to scrape relevant data for the university.